 StoreWALL's range of slatwalls carry all of the features of your typical slatwall except they are super durable and totally weather proof.
 Our slatwalls are made from Thermoplastic with a solid core.
 The importance of the solid core is that it makes each panel super hard to dent.
 If they do end up dented, the colour you see is the same colour as the exterior, making those dents harder to distinguish.

 Rather than installing our slatwalls directly onto your wall with visible screws, we offer the installstrip.
 Installstrips are metallic strips which are first screwed to your wall (plaster, brick, concrete).
 Our slatwalls are then clipped (yep as easy as that) to their strips so that you don't need to actually create holes in the slatwalls.

-Custom sizing is available but is limited to 1.2m and 2.4m lengths.
-All of our panels can be cut to size with a drop saw, but you will need to do this yourself.
+Our Slatwalls come standard in 1.2m and 2.4m lengths.
+They can also be cut to your custom sizing with a circular saw.
 Being solid core however also has additional advantages like being 100% waterproof, mold, mildew, stain resistant.
 They are also very easy to clean.

-When it comes to accessories, whilst we offer a great range of accessories (over 20 hooks), our slatwalls can be used with other accessories.
-I suggest you do your research here however to ensure that spacing and sizing fits with your walls or existing accessories.
+When it comes to accessories, whilst we offer a great range of accessories (over 20 hooks), our slatwalls can also be used with other accessories.
+I suggest you do your research here however, to ensure that spacing and sizing fits with your walls or existing accessories.

 And finally if you also have a conscious about what happens to the slatwalls afterlife, yes we are 100% Recyclable (Class 3 recyclable).